 After the Program of Study is determined by the student and advisor, the Program of Study Form is completed.
 Before the student obtains signatures, they are encouraged to submit an electronic copy to the Graduate Programs Coordinator for evaluation.
 The POS is then signed by the advisor and forwarded to the Program Director.
-The Program Director presents it to the I-O faculty, and, if approved, signs and forwards the Program of Study to the Associate Chair for Graduate Studies and to the Dean of CHSS for approval.
+The Program Director presents it to the I/O faculty, and, if approved, signs and forwards the Program of Study to the Graduate Programs Coordinator who will then obtain the signature of the Associate Chair for Graduate Studies and forward to the Dean of CHSS for approval.
 Students are encouraged to keep both an electronic and hard-copy of their POS for their records.